ohmursyd/quran-visualization/README.md

 # Quran Visualization Pattern

 A Python-based visualization project that reveals fascinating numerical patterns within the structure of the Quran.
-This project creates a visual representation of the number of verses (ayat) in each chapter (surah), highlighting specific patterns known as "Lam-Lam-Ha" and "Alif".
+This project creates a visual representation of the number of verses (ayat) in each chapter (surah), which when plotted and connected in a specific sequence, forms the Arabic word "Allah" (الله).

 ![Quran Visualization](previewquran.png)

+## Inspiration

+This project was inspired by:
+- The original visualization concept demonstrated in [this video](https://www.youtube.com/watch?v=8-YBqmxJMx8)
+- A Python implementation by Liza Yusoff detailed in [this blog post](https://signocessing.wordpress.com/2020/01/15/python-plot-of-number-of-ayat-in-surah-from-the-quran/)

 ## Features

 - Visualizes all 114 surahs and their corresponding number of verses
-- Highlights the "Lam-Lam-Ha" pattern (orange fill with blue outline)
+- Highlights the "Lam-Lam-Ha" pattern (purple outline with orange fill)
 - Displays the "Alif" pattern (purple outline with orange fill)
 - Interactive matplotlib plot with grid lines for easy reference